mjsamuel/homebridge-magichome-sync/README.md

 ### Host Display
 A [Python version >= 3](https://www.python.org) must be used to run the host application.

-First you must clone the repository on the host machine using the following command.
+First you must clone the repository on the host machine using the following command:
 ```
 $ git clone https://github.com/mjsamuel/Homebridge-MagicHome-Sync.git
 ```

 After that, to create a virtual environment for all the projects dependencies to be installed into, use the following commands:
 ```
+# Navigate to the host folder
+$ cd Homebridge-MagicHome-Sync/host

 # Create a Python virtual environment
 $ python -m venv venv